pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/esc/get-started/_index.md

 - weather data provider
 - a content-management system

-In the development environment, you might be integrating with the sandbox or development endpoint of the third party service, while in the testing environment, you might be integrating with the production endpoint.
-Each of these third party services could potentially have different API endpoints and API keys, and having this separation of concerns enables developers to be able to interact with their environments without affecting real users, data, or API limits.
+In the development environment, you might be integrating with the sandbox or development endpoint of the third-party service, while in the testing environment, you might be integrating with the production endpoint.
+Each of these third-party services could potentially have different API endpoints and API keys, and having this separation of concerns enables developers to be able to interact with their environments without affecting real users, data, or API limits.

-In the next steps, you will deploy an example application that will simulate a third party service with both a dev and test endpoint.
+In the next steps, you will deploy an example application that will simulate a third-party service with both a dev and test endpoint.

 ### Deploy the Application